vanilophp/docs/cart.md

 ## Using The Cart

-The Cart is available via the `Cart` facade.
+The Cart is available via the `Cart` facade - or the `app('vanilo.cart')` service.

-The facade actually returns a `CartManager` object which exposes the cart API to be used by applications.
+The facade (service) actually returns a `CartManager` object which exposes the cart API to be used by applications.
 It encapsulates the `Cart` eloquent model, that also has `CartItem` children.

 The `CartManager` was introduced in order to take care of:

 - Relation of carts and the session and/or the user
-- Only create carts in the db if it's necessary (aka. don't pollute DB with a cart for every single visitor/hit)
+- Only create carts in the db if it's necessary (ie. don't pollute DB with a cart for every single visitor/hit)
 - Provide a straightforward API

 ### Checking Whether A Cart Exists